grafana/grafana/docs/sources/panels/field-options/standard-field-options.md

 Continuous color modes use a value's percentage relative to min and max to interpolate a color.

-- **Fixed color**: Set a specific color using the color picker.
+- **Fixed color:** Set a specific color using the color picker.
 Mostly useful from an override rule.
-- **Classic**: Color is derived from the series or field index and looking up a corresponding color in the classic color palette.
+- **Classic:** Color is derived from the series or field index and looking up a corresponding color in the classic color palette.
 Useful for Graphs.
-- **Vibrant**: Color is derived from the series or field index and looking up a corresponding color in the vibrant color palette.
+- **Vibrant:** Color is derived from the series or field index and looking up a corresponding color in the vibrant color palette.
 Useful for Graphs.
-- **From thresholds**: Color is derived from the matching threshold.
-Useful for Gauge, BarGauge, Stat and Table.
+- **From thresholds:** Color is derived from the matching threshold.
+Useful for gauges, stat and table visualizations.
-- **Green-Yellow-Red (Continuous)**: Color is derived from a continous spectrum between green, yellow and red.
+- **Green-Yellow-Red (continuous):** Color is derived from a continous spectrum between green, yellow and red.

 ## Thresholds